meowwtama/tp/docs/UserGuide.md

 title: User Guide
 ---

-MyBookshelf is a **desktop app for librarians managing contacts and borrowing status of borrowers of books, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MyBookshelf is a **desktop app for librarians managing contacts, books and borrowing status of borrowers, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, MyBookshelf can get your contact and borrowing management tasks done faster than traditional GUI apps.

 * Table of Contents
   {:toc}